The SpongeBob Movie: Sponge Out of Water: Music

-Soundtrack

-It was announced that Pharrell Williams with his band N.E.R.D would write a song, which is titled "Squeeze Me", for the film.
-A five-song EP was released digitally on January 27, 2015.
+Music from The SpongeBob Movie: Sponge Out of Water is the soundtrack extended play that consisted of five songs, produced by Pharrell Williams and Chad Hugo.
+Hugo and Williams' band N.E.R.D wrote three songs for the film.
+The EP was released digitally on February 3, 2015.

-Score

 The original score for the film was composed by John Debney.
 On February 16, 2015, Debney announced via Twitter that Varèse Sarabande would release his score digitally.
-The score released in the UK on March 23, 2015, and on the following day in the US, along with a physical release on March 31, 2015.
+The score released in the UK on March 2, 2015, and on the following day in the US, along with a physical release on March 24, 2015.

 Release

 Marketing

 In March 2012, in regards to consumer products for The SpongeBob Movie: Sponge Out of Water, Dauman stated, "This will be a Nickelodeon-branded movie.
 We'll license the toys, but we own it."
 On June 10, 2014, the film's first teaser poster was released, along with the announcement of its title.
 The poster is a nod to the 1950s Coppertone sunscreen advertisements, in which a dog is seen pulling a bikini bottom off a blonde girl.

-At the San Diego Comic-Con held on July 25, 2014, Paramount Pictures released the first footage from the film with Tom Kenny, SpongeBob's voice actor, hosting the panel.
+At San Diego Comic-Con held on July 25, 2014, Paramount Pictures released the first footage from the film with Tom Kenny, SpongeBob's voice actor, hosting the panel.
 On July 31, 2014, the film's trailer was released.
 Throughout the year, trailers and 15-second teaser posters of the movie were shown.